simoninireland/introduction-to-epidemics/src/model.md

 On the other hand, we might be interested in a specific disease, or even in a specific outbreak.
 How will *this* disease spread in a population?
 How about in another country to the one it's currently in?
 How will a *specific* countermeasure affect the spread?
 When will it be safe for the majority of people to return to work?
 These are all very concrete questions that depend on the exact details of the situation about which they're asked, and answering them may be massively useful in managing this situation.
+(Taylor provides an accessible discussion of uses and interpretations of the well-known Imperial College model of covid-19's impact on UK NHS bed availability during the 2020 outbreak {cite}`Tay20`.)

 ```{margin}
 There's a saying among doctors who deal with outbreaks on the